This scholarship is now closed, the deadline was June 30, 2020.

 - Submissions due by June 30, 2020

 - All applicants who submit essay answers (at least 2-3 sentences per answer), indicating they read the book carefully, will receive the Mind Possible Platinum Bundle.
 User accounts will be created using the email address you used to submit your answers.
 Include your first and last name in your email message, they are needed to create your user account).
+Your account will be created within 48 hours of sending your submission.

 - Applicants are responsible for getting their own copy of the book.